SOME OF THE MAIN PLAYERS IN THE FRENCH ALLIANCE L-R, top:

 |

 Virginia FIRST OFFICIAL USE OF MT.
-VERNON'S LARGE DINING ROOM SEPTEMBER 11, 1781 36x48 Giclée 19.6x14.5 $180 On September 11, 1781, General Rochambeau, Marquis de Chastelleux, and the necessary entourage, aides de camp and bodyguards, arrived at Mt.
-Vernon, spending two nights
+VERNON'S LARGE DINING ROOM SEPTEMBER 11, 1781 36x48 On September 11, 1781, General Rochambeau, Marquis de Chastelleux, and the necessary entourage, aides de camp and

-and one day there before moving on to Williamsburg and the final battle with Cornwallis at Yorktown.
-The large dining room was unfinished, but was the only room big enough to accommodate the combined
+bodyguards, arrived at Mt.
+Vernon, spending two nights and one day there before moving on to Williamsburg and the final battle with Cornwallis at Yorktown.
+The large

-parties.
-So a makeshift table was set up on sawhorses and planks to serve as a buffet.
+buffet.
 The ceiling and moldings were uncompleted, but the large space proved adequate to the task.
-Washington and Rochambeau
+Washington and Rochambeau left for Williamsburg early the next morning.

 |